 Flood Warning VS Flood Watch

-Do you know the difference between a flood watch and a flood warning?
-SERVPRO of East Fort Worth wants you to be prepared in case of severe weather and know what to do if flooding occurs at your Fort Worth home or business.
+SERVPRO of East Ft.
+Worth wants you to be prepared in case of severe weather and know what to do if flooding occurs at your Fort Worth home or business.

 A warning means “Take Action Now!” and if advised to evacuate, do so immediately.

 - Flash Flood Warning: Take Action!
 A Flash Flood Warning is issued when a flash flood is imminent or occurring.
 If you are in a flood-prone area, move immediately to high ground.
 A flash flood is a sudden violent flood that can take from minutes to hours to develop.
 It is even possible to experience a flash flood in areas not immediately receiving rain.